dxoverdy/Integrating-Alpha2MQTT-with-Home-Assistant/README.md

 - Remember, if your Wi-Fi changes, you will need to update the WIFI_SSID and WIFI_PASSWORD to suit the new router.
 - Remember, if your Raspberry Pi changes, you will need to update MQTT_SERVER, MQTT_USERNAME and MQTT_PASSWORD to suit your new config.

-Flash this using instructions from the Alpha2MQTT repository.
+Flash your Alpha2MQTT using instructions from the Alpha2MQTT repository.

 ## Node-RED - Alpha Ten Second State.json